 Retiring abroad in the European Union can be an ideal way to spend your golden years.
 Traveling around Europe can be exciting and streamlined.
 You could spend your retirement visiting different countries and cultures and having new experiences.
+Let’s talk about retirement in Bulgaria.

 The downfall of living in Europe is the price tag.
 A lot of EU countries feature a high cost of living.
 One country, however, costs a fraction of the price and also offers a very low crime rate.
 Bulgaria, located in southeastern Europe, is that country.